Arrest made in case of suspicious packages sent D.C.-area military and intel sites

 Officials have said packages turned up at the CIA's mail-sorting facility, a White House mail-sorting facility in suburban Washington, a Navy facility in Dahlgren, Virginia, and two facilities at Fort Belvoir, Virginia — the National Geospatial-Intelligence Agency and another defense university.

-Law enforcement officials have yet to confirm whether any of the packages contained fully working bombs.
+FBI investigators found that the packages contained potential destructive devices and appeared to have been sent by the same individual.
 Some of the packages included letters that one official described as disturbed and rambling.

 The deliveries appeared to have been intended to cause fear rather than injure people or cause damage, one official said.
 But authorities have not confirmed a motive.